 He served in parish assignments in Newton Grove, Kings Mountain, High Point, and Greensboro before he was assigned various roles in Catholic education.
 He has served as Director of Notre Dame High School in Greensboro and Charlotte Catholic High School.
 For four years he was Superintendent of Schools for the Diocese of Raleigh.

-In preparation for his work in education Father Staib received a Masters Degree in School Administration from Fordham University in New York City and a Ph.D. in education from the University of North Carolina in Chapel Hill.
+In preparation for his work in education Father Staib received a Masters Degree in School Administration from Fordham University in New York City and a Ph.D. in education and anthropology from the University of North Carolina in Chapel Hill.
 During some of his church assignments he was able to teach part time at both the University of North Carolina in Charlotte and at North Carolina State University in Raleigh.
 In addition for seven years he served as consultant for federal innovative education programs in North Carolina.

 Father Staib also served in the Bishop's office for six years, both as Director of Planning and as Chancellor.
 In 1982 he was appointed pastor of Immaculate Conception Church in Durham where he served for fourteen years.